At Macquarie University, we are committed to the highest standards of research integrity.

 We expect researchers to manage and conduct their research with the utmost professionalism and with respect and regard for humans, animals and the environment, irrespective of their funding situation, research area, experience or working arrangement.

-The Macquarie University Code for the Responsible Conduct of Research is aligned with the standards set out in the Australian Code for the Responsible Conduct of Research (2007).
+The Macquarie University Code for the Responsible Conduct of Research is aligned with the standards set out in the Australian Code for the Responsible Conduct of Research (2007) (please refer to the note in Key Resources regarding the release of the new Australian Code in June 2018).
 To comply with the standards, the University and its researchers are obliged to fulfil the following responsibilities.

 Our commitment to research integrity